Seeking Consensus on Subspaces in Federated Principal Component Analysis

 and relative error in singular values defined by ${\norm{ \Sigma^{(k)} - \Sigma^{\ast} }\ff} / \norm{\Sigma^{\ast}}\ff$, where the diagonal matrices $\Sigma^{\ast} \in \Rpp$ and $\Sigma^{(k)} \in \Rpp$ hold, respectively, the exact and computed dominant singular values.

-\subsection{Competing algorithms}
+\subsection{Competing Algorithms}

-We compare the performances of DAPS mainly with two representative, state-of-the-art algorithms under the aforementioned distributed environment.
-The first competing algorithm is SLRPGN~\cite{Liu2015b}, which is a robust iterative eigensolvers developed in serial mode without any consideration of data security in distributed environments (see \cref{subsec:security}).
-The second competing algorithm is called D-PCA~\cite{Schizas2015} (standing for distributed PCA).
-It is based on the framework of ADMM to solve a variable-splitting model derived from a low-rank matrix approximation problem.
-By design, it does preserve data privacy in parallel mode (see \cref{subsec:overview}).
-In our experiments, we always use default parameter settings for the three algorithms, and adopt the same initialization and stopping criterion as described in \cref{subsec:impdetail}.
+We compare the performances of FAPS mainly with two closely related but representative algorithms.
+The first competing algorithm is an adaptation of the classic SSI algorithm \citep{Rutishauser1970,Stewart1976,Stewart1981} to the federated setting described in Section~\ref{subsec:distributed}.
+The second competing algorithm is called LocalPower \citep{Li2021communication}, which is an accelerated version of SSI developed in federated mode.
+Originally, LocalPower was designed to communicate after every $q$ local subspace iterations.
+In order to guarantee convergence, later LocalPower applies a decay strategy to gradually decrease the number of local subspace iterations.
+Specifically, LocalPower halves $q$ every round of communications until it reaches $1$.
+As suggested by \citet{Li2021communication}, we choose the initial value of $q$ as $8$.
+It is worth mentioning that LocalPower can not preserve the privacy of local data either, since it boils down to vanilla SSI after $q$ reaches $1$.
+In our experiments, we adopt the same initialization and stopping criterion as described in Section \ref{subsec:impdetail}.